babasaraki/AYS-DataViz/README.md

 ## Invited speaker

 Dr. Umar Ahmad is a PhD student of Genetics (Cancer) with Genetics and Regenerative Medicine Research Centre (GRMCR) of the Universiti Putra Malaysia (UPM) and the Malaysia Genome Institute (MGI).
-His work in basic and translational research is focused on developing targeted therapy for human bladder cancer with primarily focused on cancer genomics and transcriptomics through bioinformatics analyses of next-generation sequence (NGS) data such as transcriptome (RNA-Seq) and whole genome sequencing (WGS) data.
-He is currently developing a R/Bioconductor package that could be used to extract bladder cancer RNA-Seq data from cancer publicly available repositories.
+His work in basic and translational research is focused on developing targeted therapy for human bladder cancer with primary focused on cancer genomics and transcriptomics through bioinformatics analyses of next-generation sequence (NGS) data such as transcriptome (RNA-Seq) and whole genome sequencing (WGS) data.
+He is currently developing a R/Bioconductor package that could be used to extract bladder cancer RNA-Seq data from publicly available repositories.